 First app: Single photo – Lesson 4

-This is the chapter 4 of the book o n Swift Coding and I’m going to be able to make an application that displays a photo.
+This is the chapter 4 of the book on Swift Coding and I will make an application that displays a photo.
 This is just a starting point to get a photo showing within an application.
 The next part of the job will be to get a reaction when the user taps the screen.
 I can’t wait to get started!

 Making something useful with Swift Coding